 Why wouldn’t college kids want a job that gave them more free time to text emojis, eat avocado toast, and pretend to be offended on social media (or whatever it is kids do these days)?

 The lack of logic doesn’t stop there.
-Because if teaching is such a fantastic deal, then why would any teacher, having landed such a cushy job and having virtually no chance of ever losing it (another one of their favorite talking points), ever want to give it up?
+Because if teaching is such a fantastic deal, then why would any teacher, having landed such a cushy job and having virtually no chance of ever losing it (another one of the teacher-hater’s favorite talking points), ever want to give it up?
 They of all people ought to recognize the gravy train when they’re the ones riding it!

 Which is weird behavior for pinheads who have awesome jobs.

-The commenter forgot to mention the lavish pension plans teachers get (he must have been having an off day).
+The commenter forgot to mention the lavish pension plans teachers receive (he must have been having an off day).
 Not only do these ungrateful teachers work seven-hour days, eight months a year and get paid pretty well, they retire to the life of Riley thanks to those taxpayer-funded pensions that private sector employees would kill for.

 But even that enticement doesn’t do much to keep teachers from fleeing.
-On average, more than half of teachers do not receive any employer pension benefits because they don’t teach enough years to become eligible.
+On average, more than half of teachers do not receive any pension benefits because they don’t teach enough years to become eligible.
 Just one in five stays on the job long enough to receive full benefits at retirement.

 It almost seems like teachers — 80% of them, anyway — know something about the job that critics don’t.